p2key/p2key-service-register/README.md

 URLs of Promotions
 ----------------
 <pre>
-HTTP POST	promote/{serviceName}/insert	Insert a service to other environment	<br>
+HTTP POST	promote/{serviceName}/insert	Insert a service to other environment		Required JWT token<br>
+HTTP POST	promote/{serviceName}/update	Update the service on other environment		Required JWT token<br>
+HTTP POST	promote/{serviceName}/delete	Delete the service on other environment		Required JWT token<br>
 </pre>